killianxn/Activity-1/README.md

 **Course and Section:** BSIT 3C

 Project description
     "Lili's Corner" is a retro, cozy-style personal portfolio landing page designed for me, Lian Nicole F. San Diego.
 The design blends nostalgia with modern web portfolio features, mimicking a vintage desktop application or browser interface with warm, earth-toned scrapbooking aesthetics.
-Unfortunately, it is not screen size responsive as i lack experience on that part.
+With the help of AI, the responsive design became possible.

 Features of the Website
  - Creative Design Layout